aruth-gardiye/tech_geeks_backend/docs/Job.md

 -  `jobLocation` (object): The updated location of the job, including an address, longitude, and latitude (optional).

+-  `jobDuration` (object): The updated duration of the job in hours, days, months, and years (optional).

 -  `jobStartDate` (string): The updated start date of the job in the format "YYYY-MM-DD" (optional).

 -  `jobEndDate` (string): The updated end date of the job in the format "YYYY-MM-DD" (optional).